 Phyllis Googoo (February 15, 1944 – April 27, 2023)

-Phyllis Googoo is a member of the Waycobah First Nation.
-She and her husband Bernie are the proud parents of three children, nine grandchildren and two great-grandchildren.
-As a Mi’kmaw speaker and life-long advocate of the Mi’kmaw language, Phyllis raised her children to be fluent in Mi’kmaq.
-Phyllis has also always loved teaching.
-She is a graduate of the Nova Scotia Teachers College and St. Francis Xavier University, and currently works and teaches at the Waycobah First Nation School.
-Phyllis is an Assembly of First Nation Regional Elder, and a member of the We’koqma’q Elders Council, the Nova Scotia Native Women’s Association, and the women’s drum group We’koqma’qewiskwa’q.
-In 2008, she received the Grand Chief Donald Marshall Sr. Elder Achievement Award recognizing her lifelong contribution to the Mi’kmaw community.
+Phyllis Googoo was a member of the Waycobah First Nation.
+She and her husband Bernie were the proud parents of three children, nine grandchildren, and two great-grandchildren.
+As a Mi’kmaw speaker and lifelong advocate of the Mi’kmaw language, Phyllis raised her children to be fluent in Mi’kmaq.
+She also always loved teaching.
+She was a graduate of the Nova Scotia Teachers College and St. Francis Xavier University, and she worked and taught at the Waycobah First Nation School.
+Phyllis was an Assembly of First Nation Regional Elder and a member of the We’koqma’q Elders Council, the Nova Scotia Native Women’s Association, and the women’s drum group We’koqma’qewiskwa’q.
+In 2008, she received the Grand Chief Donald Marshall Sr. Elder Achievement Award, recognizing her lifelong contribution to the Mi’kmaw community.